×

 LineUp

-Della Mae, a GRAMMY-nominated all-woman string band, is led by Celia Woodsmith and Kimber Ludiker.
-Known for vibrant roots music, they promote female musicianship globally and advocate for gender equality in music.
+Della Mae is a GRAMMY-nominated all-woman string band led by Celia Woodsmith and Kimber Ludiker.
+Known for engaging roots music, they tour globally, spreading peace.

 Stillhouse Junkies, formed in 2017, blend roots, bluegrass, Texas swing, blues, and rock.
 Known for their high-energy shows and improvisation, every performance is unique.